 Federal Reserve notes are the circulating currency of the United States.
 These notes are issued through the various Federal Reserve agents (the Chairman of the Board of Directors of each Reserve Bank) to the Reserve Banks upon deposit with such agents of certain classes of collateral security, typically U.S. government securities.
 These notes are identified as issued to a specific Reserve Bank.
 The Federal Reserve Act provides that the collateral security tendered by the Reserve Bank to the Federal Reserve agent must be equal to the sum of the notes applied for by such Reserve Bank.

-In 2003, the Federal Reserve Act was amended to expand the assets eligible to be pledged as collateral security to include all Federal Reserve Bank assets.
-Prior to the amendment, only gold certificates, special drawing rights certificates, U.S. government and federal agency securities, securities purchased under agreements to resell, loans to depository institutions, and investments denominated in foreign currencies could be pledged as collateral.
+Assets eligible to be pledged as collateral security include all Federal Reserve Bank assets.
 The collateral value is equal to the book value of the collateral tendered, with the exception of securities, whose collateral value is equal to the par value of the securities tendered.
 The par value of securities pledged for securities sold under agreements to repurchase is similarly deducted.

 The Board of Governors may, at any time, call upon a Reserve Bank for additional security to adequately collateralize the Federal Reserve notes.
-The Reserve Banks have entered into an agreement that provides for certain assets of the Reserve Banks to be jointly pledged as collateral for the Federal Reserve notes of all Reserve Banks in order to satisfy their obligation of providing sufficient collateral for outstanding Federal Reserve notes.
+To satisfy the obligation to provide sufficient collateral for outstanding Federal Reserve notes, the Reserve Banks have entered into an agreement that provides for certain assets of the Reserve Banks to be jointly pledged as collateral for the Federal Reserve notes of all Reserve Banks.
 In the event that this collateral is insufficient, the Federal Reserve Act provides that Federal Reserve notes become a first and paramount lien on all the assets of the Reserve Banks.
 Finally, as obligations of the United States, Federal Reserve notes are backed by the full faith and credit of the United States government.

-The "Federal Reserve notes outstanding, net" account represents the Bank's Federal Reserve notes outstanding reduced by its currency holdings of \$9,855 million, and \$9,023 million at December 31, 2003 and 2002, respectively.
+The "Federal Reserve notes outstanding, net" account represents the Bank's Federal Reserve notes outstanding reduced by its currency holdings of \$12,275 million, and \$9,855 million at December 31, 2004 and 2003, respectively.